The more resources we have in a complex and competitive world, the better positioned we are to succeed professionally.

 As a thought leader, you come to most situations as an equal for developing partnerships.

-Currently, LinkedIn is the largest professional social media platform where many decision-makers frequent.
+LinkedIn is the largest professional social media platform that many decision-makers frequent.

 The LinkedIn platform allows you to build a body of work, develop a network, and lead a professional group.